Remembering the Millennium Dome Exhibition (2000)

 Scan: Minolta DiMAGE Scan Elite 5400 using VueScan software

-If this post brought back memories—or sparked curiosity—feel free to share or leave a comment.
+If this post evokes memories or sparks curiosity, feel free to share or leave a comment below.
 I’d love to hear what the Millennium Dome exhibition meant to you.

 About the Author: